mozilla/gcp-ingestion/docs/architecture/decoder_service_specification.md

 ### Deduplication

-Each `docId` will be allowed through "at least once", and only be rejected as a duplicate if we have completed delivery of a message with the same `docId`.
-Duplicates will be considered errors and sent to the error topic.
+Each `uri` will be allowed through "at least once", and only be rejected as a duplicate if we have completed delivery of a message with the same `uri`.
+We assume that each `uri` contains a UUID that uniquely identifies the document.
 "Exactly once" semantics can be applied to derived data sets using SQL in BigQuery, and GroupByKey in Beam and Spark.

-Note that deduplication is only provided with a "best effort" quality of service.
+Note that deduplication is only provided with a "best effort" quality of service using a 10-minute window.
-In the ideal case, we hold 24 hours of history for seen document IDs, but that buffer is allowed to degrade to a shorter time window when the pipeline is under high load.